 TGax Editor: Change the paragraph below as follows (#CID 1133):

-The Control ID subfield indicates the type of information carried in the Control Information subfield, and the length of the Control Information subfield, which is fixed and that corresponds to each value of the Control ID subfield.
+The Control ID subfield indicates the type of information carried in the Control Information subfield, and the length of the Control Information subfield.
+The length of the Control Information subfield is fixed and its value depends on the (#1133) value of the Control ID subfield.
 The values of the Control ID subfield and the associated length of the Control Information subfield are defined in Table 9-18a (Control ID subfield values).

 TGax Editor: Change the table below as follows (#CID 686, 687, 91, 92, 2296, 1250, 1713):